 Diagnosis is based on the presence of characteristic clinical findings.
 Computed tomography (CT) scans and magnetic resonance imaging (MRI) can also be helpful in identifying the presence or absence of the globe, optic nerve and extra ocular muscles.
 Identifying a mutation in the SMOC1 gene confirms diagnosis.

-Differential diagnoses include isolated cryptophthalmos and other forms of syndromic microphthalmia such as microphthalmia, Lenz type, oculofaciocardiodental syndrome and anophthalmia-esophageal atresia syndrome (see these terms).
+Differential diagnoses include isolated cryptophthalmia and other forms of syndromic microphthalmia such as microphthalmia, Lenz type, oculofaciocardiodental syndrome and anophthalmia/microphthalmia-esophageal atresia (see these terms).

 Prenatal testing via CVS or amniocentesis is possible if the causative mutation in a family has been identified.
 Ultrasound can also be utilized to identify the limb anomalies associated with OAS.